adityasolanki205/AWS_Resource_Creation_Using_Terraform/.ipynb_checkpoints/README-checkpoint.md

 -  **Delete all the resources**:

     i.
-To Delete all the resources type on powershell terraform destroy.
+To Delete all the resources type on powershell **terraform destroy**.
 This will delete all the resources.

 ## Credits